Manjiri-here/Kubernetes/kubernetes commands.md

 Containers inside the pods are fully restarted—new processes start from scratch.

 The application inside the container is restarted as the new pod/container launches, running its entrypoint/command just like during initial deployment.

+Most engineers immediately delete pods instead of checking scheduler events, this reminder will save hours of guesswork.Below are the commands to check scheduler events:
+$ kubectl get events --sort-by=.metadata.creationTimestamp
+$ kubectl describe pod <pod-name>